Consumer Fraud Protection | Technology & Media

-The data breach leaves millions of people vulnerable to identity theft as well as open to financial fraud.
+The data breach may have left millions of people vulnerable to identify theft as well as open to financial fraud.

 Data breach impacts millions of patients

 21st Century Oncology is a cancer care company with 145 treatment centers in 17 states and employs or is affiliated with more than 900 doctors globally, including radiation oncologists and other cancer-related specialists such as urologist, oncologists, hematologists, surgeons and pathologists.

 21st Century Oncology claims that the FBI notified the company of the breach on Nov.
 13, 2015 and upon further investigation, it was determined that the breach occurred on Oct.
 3, 2015.
 Reports indicate that an estimated 2.2 million of its current and former patients across the United States have been impacted.